hotosm/tm-admin/docs/schema.md

 ## Importing the Data

-There are two steps to import data from an existing Tasking Manager database into the schema used by TM Admin.
+Data can be imported from a current Tasking Manager into the new database schema.
+This can be done on a table by table process, or a unified way.
+There are a few steps to import data from an existing Tasking Manager database into the schema used by TM Admin.
 The TM Admin schema is a superset, all columns in primary tables are the same in TM and TM Admin.
-Initially use the *tmdb.py* program to import the existing primary table into TM Admin.

-	tmdb.py -t users -v
+The main differences some of the tables from the Tasking Manager have been incorporated into the primary tables to reduce the amount of database queries required for some of the endpoints.

-Since TM uses integers for Enum values, TM Admin uses the proper Enum as it makes the code easier to read and also forces all values to be in range.
+Tasking Manager uses integers for Enum values when accessing the database.
+TM Admin uses the proper Enum as it makes the code easier to read and also forces all values to be in range.
 Once the primary table is imported, then each table has to be updated with the small utility tables.
 Those have all been replaced by using array columns, as most where just two columns anyway.
 The list of utility tables is covered later in this document.

+It is assumed the data will only be imported once when upgrading Tasking Manager to a new major version.
+This is so no data is lost.

+### Importing a Table

+To import only one table, initially use the *tmdb.py* program to import the existing primary table into TM Admin.
+This only imports a single table without any dependencies.

+	tmdb.py -t users -v

+Some of the primary tables from Tasking Manager have small auxilary tables that then need to be imported.
+Since importing these updates an existing record instead of inserting it, the primary table's data obviously must be imported first.

-To import the remaining tables into the array columns, each base class has support for their format.
+To import the remaining tables into the array columns or nested tables, each base class has support for their format.
 For example, to import all the utility tables for the primary *users* table, do this:

 	users/users.py -v

 Note that the base classes have methods for importing everything, so they can be utilized by other programs.
 The simple terminal based way is of primary interest only to developers.

+### Importing everything

+While importing single tables is useful for development, most just want to import everything.
+There is a utility program that does this.
+Currently this goes through several steps required to setup a database from scratch.
+This required you have created the database already, but it has no tables defined.

+        # Generate all language binding files
+        tmadmin_manage.py -v -c generate */*.yaml

+        # Create the tables in the database
+        tmadmin_manage.py -v -c create */*.sql

+        # Import the data for the all primary tables.
+        tmadmin_manage.py -v -c import

+        # Import the data for just the users table
+        tmadmin_manage.py -v -c import users

+The default databases used by this program are *tm4* for the existing data, and *tm_admin* for the new database.
+This can also be changed using the *-i* and *-o* options to this program.
+There is more detail on the tmadmin-manage.py program [on this page](tmadmin-manage.md).

 ### Default Tables